NI Teachers Collaborate

 You'll then be asked to name your class.

-As this will be seen by both yourself and your students, we recommend writing both the class and your subject as the name, for example '9A Mr McCay MUSIC'.
+TIP: As this will be seen by both yourself and your students, we recommend writing both the class and your subject as the name, for example '9A Mr McCay MUSIC'.
+Please give the class the full title as there will be a few classes for the same subject In the 'Section' field, we recommend writing the current school year, for example '2020-2021'.
+Finally, click on 'Create'. |

 You will now be brought into your newly created class.
 Your Google Classroom is split into FOUR sections,